emilbayes/hack4dk-public-art/README.md

 - Distribution of features over time
   - Male vs Female Artists
   - Age of Artist at the time the piece is added to the collection
-  - Geolocation (Catival vs. province)
+  - Geolocation (capital vs. province)

 License
 -------